I originally shared this story on my old blog in June 2017.

 I shook my head, confused.
 “But I have a disability accommodation.
 I told you that at the beginning of the semester.
 I use my Kindle for my scriptures.
 I haven’t used anything else on the quizzes, just the scriptures.”

-I was not prepared for this, in part because I had been diagnosed only eleven weeks ago for a type of OCD that made me vulnerable regarding moral issues.
+I was not prepared for this, in part because I had been diagnosed only eleven weeks ago with a form of OCD that focused on moral and religious issues.
 I tended to mistrust myself and to become deeply self-hating when faced with the possibility of having done something wrong.
 However, I knew that what this professor was saying made no sense.
 My Kindle was a disability accommodation.
 I did not have physical scriptures.
 How could using electronic scriptures on an open book test be cheating?

 Though we went back and forth a bit, the professor was unwavering.
 He showed no understanding of the unique circumstances.
 A part of me was almost impressed by his manipulative way of speaking to me and his insistence on posing himself as a magnanimous figure.
 I eventually gave in and told him that maybe I would have gotten Bs?
 It was impossible for me to know, but like I said, I was good at school.
 He accepted that, though with a suspicious look, and I stumbled away crying.